Baltoli/project-docs/notes/writeups/acq_rel_data_flow.md

 This should all be implemented as an LLVM pass that can be run by `AcqRelPass` on the module that it owns.

+## Variable Name to Value

+When we call an assertion, it references a variable in the current scope.
+How does this get translated into an LLVM `Value *`?

+* In the parser we have `ParseArgs` that we've come across before.
+It will end up getting run on each argument to a TESLA macro, drilling down into the structure as appropriate.
+* The end result of the parsing is a collection of `tesla::Argument` objects.
+These are then put into `Parser::References` at the end of parsing (if the argument should be registered).
+* The instrumenter then has logic about getting the name of a value in scope (`GetArgumentValue`).
+This populates the argument value based on what is in scope.
+* This is used at the assertion site to create the instrumentation functions (and calls to them).

+Now that we know how to get the `Value` corresponding to the arguments to an assertion, we can perform the analysis.